 14. Meal Worms

-So if you like the idea of being able to raise your chickens’ food on your property (no matter what size of property you have) then you might want to really consider raising meal worms.
+If you like the idea of being able to raise your chicken’s food on your property (no matter what size of property you have) then you might want to really consider raising mealworms.
 Again, you might have to combine this suggestion with another to give them that huge protein boost.

 This may sound disgusting but if you have maggots around, don’t toss them out.
 Instead, feed them to your chickens.

 I say this because they are packed full of protein.
-So go ahead and scrape up those maggots and give your chickens what their bodies need.
+Go ahead and scrape up those maggots and give your chickens what their bodies need.

 16. Fish and Their Guts